What is WSL?

 Should I Use Version 1 or 2?

 While WSL 2 is better in most ways, there are specific use cases where WSL 1 would better suit your needs.
-If you are preforming lots of file operations on hard drives that are formatted in NTFS, WSL 1 is the way to go.
+If you are performing lots of file operations on hard drives that are formatted in NTFS, WSL 1 is the way to go.

 One issue with WSL 2 is that it uses Hyper-V to run the Linux kernel.
 This adds some overhead but the biggest problem is this can prevent you from using other hypervisors.
 If you already have a virtual machine setup with VirtualBox or VMware Workstation, using WSL 2 can prevent those machines from working.
 This is a known problem and Virtualbox and VMware are working on a solution.